 Schedule dedicated calls that would allow for an exchange of views with external experts to allow for follow up on answers provided.
 The proposed schedule of meetings is as follows (note, the timing of the meetings may need to be adjusted depending on the availability of the external experts).
 If necessary, additional meetings would be scheduled:

-Call with Category A Expert (Advisors/ consultants) – week of 19 February
+Call with Category A Expert (Advisors/ consultants) – end March / beginning of April

-Call with Category B Expert (Foundations – small) – week of 19 February
+Call with Category B Expert (Foundations – small) – end March / beginning of April

-Call with Category C Expert (1) (Foundations – large) – week of 19 February
+Call with Category C Expert (1) (Foundations – large) – end March / beginning of April

-Call with Category C Expert (2) (Foundations – large) – week of 19 February
+Call with Category C Expert (2) (Foundations – large) – end March / beginning of April

-Call with Category D Experts (ICANN Experts) – week of 26 February
+Call with Category D Experts (ICANN Experts) – 11 March (ICANN61)

-Call with Category E Expert (Organizations that manage / distribute government funds) – week of 26 February
+Call with Category E Expert (Organizations that manage / distribute government funds) – end March / beginning of April

-Call with Category F Expert (Organizations / foundations active in the ICANN environment) – week of 26 February
+Call with Category F Expert (Organizations / foundations active in the ICANN environment) – 11 March (ICANN61) or end March / beginning of April

 CCWG to compile all feedback received in order to make an assessment of which possible mechanism meets best the criteria identified by the CCWG as being most important for selecting a mechanism.